jdodson/vgswebring/README.md

 # Video Game Site Webring

 Is a platform for discovering retro video game & other non top 20 video game sites.

-# including the webring on your site or sharing it on social
+# Include the webring on your site or share it on social

 All you need to do is link to https://jdodson.github.io/vgswebring/ and that will redirect you to a random webring site!

 Example of how to link to the Video Game Webring on your site:

     <a href="https://jdodson.github.io/vgswebring/">Send me to an awesome Video Game Webring Site!</a>

+Example of how to share the Video Game Webring on social:

+    Yo kids, hit this URL to find a randomly awesome video game site! https://jdodson.github.io/vgswebring/

 # What kinds of video game sites do we include in the webring?